iSoaker.net Forums Information, Etc. Water War The Armoury iSoaker.com Home

 The user-friendly reservoir improvement was first seen with blasters like the XP250 and XXP275.
 These blasters had a simple screw-on cap to seal closed an otherwise fully weapon mounted reservoir.
 This meant that only the cap needed to be removed to fill the reservoir instead of having to remove the reservoir.
 However, this also made it impossible for small sinks to be used to fill the reservoir since the entire blaster would need to be positioned properly beneath the water source.
 Thankfully, most water wars occur where hoses or larger taps are available, making this not such a major issue.
 The capped-reservoir has become the most prevalent reservoir system currently used.
 However, unlike the original designs, the caps now include a tether-anchor system to prevent the cap from wandering far from the blaster.

-Not to be outdone by a rival company manufacturing blasters known as SpeedLoaders™, Larami Ltd. introduced its own hose-based refill system in 1999 and termed it Super Charger ™.
+In 1999, not to be outdone by a rival company manufacturing blasters known as SpeedLoaders™, Larami Ltd. introduced its own hose-based refill system and termed it Super Charger ™.
 With the aid of the Q.F.D.
 (Quick-Fill Device), blasters capable of Super Charging could be refilled simply by inserting the SuperCharger™ nozzle into an active Q.F.D.
 The Q.F.D. relies on the water pressure from the hose and it is attached to force water into the Super Charge based blaster.
 Along with the SuperCharger™ technology, Larami Ltd. introduced its first pumpless blaster known as the SC Power Pak.
 The Power Pak relied on an active Q.F.D. to be refilled and was basically three CPS based reservoirs mounted on the innards of a plastic backpack with a nozzle-blaster mounted at the end of the attached hose.
 The blaster part had four nozzle settings and the Pak itself held a good amount of water.
 Best of all, no pumping was required.
 Unfortunately, without an active Q.F.D., the SC Power Pak was basically useless.

 In 2000, Larami Ltd. introduced the smaller brother of the SC Power Pak known as the SC Big Trouble.
 The SC Big Trouble also has four (4) nozzle settings, but its capacity was only about half that of the SC Power Pak.
 With the exception of the pumpless SC Power Pak and SC Big Trouble, all other SC enabled blasters allowed the user to choose between filling at an available Q.F.D. or by filling from a tap or hose.
 This sort of flexibility makes the SC based blasters quite useful on the field.
 However, the SC based blasters still appear to take second when it comes to sheer-soaking power when compared to the CPS series.